BUILDING PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.

 A design-first approach is not only a philosophy.
 It's an efficient business strategy that lends to a better product.
 And when all startup team members or leaders across departments at fortune 500 corporations align on design-centric thinking, it helps everyone understand what matters first!

-Practical benefits of starting with design vs coding = quicker and less costly to test & determine product market fit.
+Practical benefits of starting with design = quicker and less costly to achieve market fit.

 Design thinking acknowledges that there is more than one way for a product to solve a problem.

-At our software corporation, NicheeStudio, no matter what "role" or "title" someone holds, everyone involved values a design-led approach and is sincerely obsessed with understanding and placing the User at the center.
+At my former system design and engineering company - NicheeLabs - no matter what "role" or "title" someone had, everyone involved valued a design-led approach and was sincerely obsessed with understanding and placing the User at the center.